isaacnmm/pestpolicy-hugo2XX/content/posts/brighten-up-your-winter-garden-with-berries/index.md

 layout: post
 ---

 As the vibrancy of summer and autumn fades, many gardens in temperate climates can become stark and muted, leaving behind bare branches and dormant beds.
-While [winter](https://pestpolicy.com/10-winter-landscaping-ideas-to-spruce-up-your-outdoor-space/) brings a quiet beauty of its own, the lack of color can be a stark contrast to the lively seasons before.
+While [winter](https://pestpolicy.com/10-winter-landscaping-ideas-to-spruce-up-your-outdoor-space/)brings a quiet beauty of its own, the lack of color can be a stark contrast to the lively seasons before.
 This is where berry-producing plants become invaluable.

 These unsung heroes of the winter landscape hold onto their colorful fruits long after their leaves have fallen, providing much-needed visual interest and a vital food source for overwintering birds.